Finkie0-0/printf-o/README.md

 ## \_putschar.c - writes the character to stdout.

-## csidb_functions.c - contains the functions that perform operations to write to stdout.
+## char_functions.c - contains the functions that perform operations to write to stdout.

-## get_func.c - selects the correct character to perform the required write to stdout operation.
+## get_char_func.c - selects the correct character to perform the required write to stdout operation.

 ## converters.c - contains functions that converts characters or digits to different formats.